zack-bitcoin/amoveo/docs/why_I_left.md

 * What comes next?

-If Aeternity is going to use the technology invented, and they wont pay me to make their software secure, then my only way to get paid is to exploit vulnerabilities in Aeternity.
+If Aeternity is going to use the technology invented, and they wont pay me to make their software secure, then my only way to get paid is by selling zero-day exploits for Aeternity.
-Consider this a warning to anyone holding AE tokens: if I find a way to take the tokens, I wont give them back.

 As far as I know, Marion also has not been paid.
 Aeternity might steal from her too, which could be a disaster.